-In connection with the audited consolidated financial statements of Omeros Corporation for the fiscal year ended December 31, 2011, the audit committee of the board of directors has:
+In connection with the audited consolidated financial statements of Omeros Corporation for the fiscal year ended December 31, 2012, the audit committee of the board of directors has:

-- · reviewed and discussed the audited consolidated financial statements with management; - discussed with Ernst & Young LLP the matters required to be discussed by the statement on Auditing Standards No. 114, The Auditor's Communication with Those Charged with Governance, as adopted by the Public Company Accounting Oversight Board, or PCAOB, in Rule 3200T; - received the written disclosures and the letter from Ernst & Young LLP required by applicable requirements of the PCAOB regarding Ernst & Young LLP's communications with the audit committee concerning independence, and has discussed with Ernst & Young LLP its independence; and - based on the foregoing review and discussions, recommended to the board of directors that the audited consolidated financial statements be included in Omeros' Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
+- · reviewed and discussed the audited consolidated financial statements with management; - discussed with Ernst & Young LLP the matters required to be discussed by Auditing Standard AU Section 380 (The Auditor's Communication with Those Charged with Governance); - received the written disclosures and the letter from Ernst & Young LLP required by Public Company Accounting Oversight Board Rule 3526 (Communications with Audit Committees Concerning Independence), and has discussed with Ernst & Young LLP its independence; and - based on the foregoing review and discussions, recommended to the board of directors that the audited consolidated financial statements be included in Omeros' Annual Report on Form 10-K for the fiscal year ended December 31, 2012.

-AUDIT COMMITTEE Daniel K. Spiegelman, Chairman Ray Aspiri Thomas J. Cable
+AUDIT COMMITTEE Arnold C. Hanish, Chairman Ray Aspiri Thomas J. Cable